asmaa-ali2016/VMK-mer/README.md

 # VMK-mer: Standalone tool that converts mutations in VCF file into the k-mer sequences that were affected by these mutations.

 ## Introduction
 A new approach for genome-wide association studies (GWAS) relies of sequencing data instead of microarrays.
 In this approach, some tools build their association studies based on k-mers frequency that change between healthy and diseased individuals.
 Instead of counting the k-mers throughout the whole genome, we are building a tools that generates k-mers, of any size, only around the sites of mutations, whether SNPs or indels.
-This will reducae the required computational power needed for such GWAS studies.
+This will reduce the required computational power needed for such GWAS studies.
 Moreover, the output can be used for other disease-networks studies.

 ## Aim
 Create a tool that converts VCF file mutations to list of k-mers.
 For each mutation in the VCF file, it should find the k-mers that got affected by this specific mutation.
 It should be able to handle SNPs, insertions, deletions, and multiple mutations at the same locus.
 Finally, the tool should be easy-to-use with multiple options for output file format, output directory, and k-mer length.

 ## Manual
-This tools was build with Python and requires the installation of the following two Python libraries: [pandas](https://pandas.pydata.org/) and [pysam](https://pysam.readthedocs.io/en/latest/installation.html).
+This tools was built with Python and requires the installation of the following two Python libraries: [pandas](https://pandas.pydata.org/) and [pysam](https://pysam.readthedocs.io/en/latest/installation.html).

 ### Using VMK-mer
 To use VMK-mer, run the following command: